nbtk/azarashi/README.md

 Open U-center ->
   View -> Generation 9 Configuration View -> GNSS Configuration ->
     Check All the "GPS" and "QZSS" boxes ->
-  　　  Check the RAM and Flash boxes in the "Write to layer" -> Send Configuration
+  　　  Check the "RAM" and "Flash" boxes in the "Write to layer" -> Send Configuration
 ```